The Benefits of Selling Covered Calls and How To Reduce Risk of Share Ownership

 That’s not ideal, but it is half the loss on the share price alone.
 And that is what most commentators focus on.
 The risk of share ownership has been drastically reduced.

 Indeed, this aspect of selling covered calls on dividend-yielding shares is perhaps the most compelling part of the story.
+There are a number of benefits for selling covered calls to reduce the risk of share ownership.
 Even if the shares themselves behave badly — and some always will — the income we receive can substantially reduce that loss.

 In the long run, it is quite possible to sustain a loss on the shares but for the overall campaign to be profitable.